adamsbrianna/v1/content/portfolio/crossword.md

 {{< /rawhtml >}}

-Step 1: Fill in    (Brianna)
+{{< rawhtml >}}
+<p> &nbsp; </p>
+{{< /rawhtml >}}

-To generate the crossword puzzle, we need to determine our algorithm for filling the graph.
-We want to consider word-by-word instantiation rather than letter-by-letter instantiation of the grid.
+This was a group project among three people.
+One of the first things we needed to consider was how to fill the graph input file.
+We primarily considered word-by-word instantiation rather than letter-by-letter instantiation of the grid.
 A letter-by-letter approach would try to fill the grid one letter at a time and would not be as efficient as filling the grid with a valid word at a time.
-We utilize an english dictionary starting for now with just 5 letter words on grid.The aim is to maximize the number of potential words remaining in the grid which will maximize our ability to fill in the grid with the least amount of backtracking.
-To tackle this is the most constrained approach, we choose the empty word pattern which can be filled by the minimum number of words from the dictionary.
+The aim was to maximize the number of potential words remaining in the grid, so we'd have more options for filling in the grid.
+To tackle this is in the most constrained approach, we choose the empty word pattern which could be filled by the minimum number of words from the provided dictionary.

-Step 2: Picking the words    (Monique)
+{{< rawhtml >}}
+<p> &nbsp; </p>
+{{< /rawhtml >}}

-When picking the words we choose between words that are the same length as the empty word pattern and match the current number of letters already filled into that word (if there are any) and decide between those options which have the most dictionary matches.
-Therefore, this strategy essentially leads to choosing words that will maximize the number of choices for the other words in the grid.

-To make searching for words more efficient, we want to order our dictionary by length and restrict our search to that subset of the dictionary which contains words of the same length of the pattern we are trying to match.
-Punctuation and case will be removed/ignored.
+Next, when picking the words we had to choose between words that are the same length as the empty word pattern, and those that match the current number of letters already filled into that word (if there are any).
+Using that information we had to determine which of those options would have the most dictionary matches.
+This strategy essentially leads to choosing words that will maximize the number of choices for the other words in the grid.
+To make searching for words more efficient, we wanted to order our dictionary by length and restrict our search to that subset of the dictionary which contains words of the same length of the pattern we are trying to match.
+Punctuation and case was removed/ignored.

-Step 3: Backtrack    (Cynthia)
+{{< rawhtml >}}
+<p> &nbsp; </p>
+{{< /rawhtml >}}

-To minimize the amount of times to backtrack and the efficiency of the program, we want to check for arc consistency (ie, making sure the graph is still able to be filled with valid words) after every word is filled in.
+Finally, To minimize the amount of backtracking and the efficiency of the program, we checked for arc consistency (i.e. made sure it's possible to fill the graph with valid words) after every word was filled in.

-Approach: This project plans to use deep learning.
-We plan to train our system to rapidly generate crossword puzzles using a variety of optimization tactics which allows for faster generation of crossword puzzles.

-Plan: A qualitative approach will be used to determine the correctness of the crossword puzzle generator.
-We will analyze the result of the output of the program and if it is solvable.